Soul of Christ, sanctify me.

 O good Jesus, hear me.

-that with your saints I may praise you
+that with thy saints I may praise thee

 forever and ever.